BYRON HOUSE: AWARDED LEED HOME OF THE YEAR

 Location: Chicago, IL

-Originally built in 1902, the Byron House is the first Platinum Certified LEED® v4 for Building Design and Construction for Homes and Multifamily Low Rise housing projects in Chicago.
-Platinum level is the highest distinction for LEED® certified buildings.
-The Byron House scored 83 points through efficiency measures, smart location and quality indoor air features.
+Built in 1902, the Byron House stands as a pioneering Platinum Certified LEED® v4 building for Homes and Multifamily Low Rise housing projects in Chicago.
+Achieving the highest distinction in LEED® certification, the Byron House earned an impressive 83 points by incorporating efficiency measures, smart location, and quality indoor air features.

 LEED Consultant: Robyn Vettraino, Verde